Bobby Murcer: San Francisco Giants (1975–76)

-Murcer was traded to the San Francisco Giants for Bobby Bonds in 1975 in baseball's first even swap of $100,000 superstar players.
-In October the Yankees were looking for a quality starter and a righthanded power man.
+After the 1974 season, the Yankees traded Murcer to the San Francisco Giants for Bobby Bonds.
 Early on October 22, Gabe Paul called Murcer to say he had been traded straight up to San Francisco for Bobby Bonds.
 "The trade came", he remembered, "just after I had told Gabe I could finally accept right field if I knew I would be a Yankee the rest of my career.
 He said there was no way the Yankees could trade me.
 Three days later, I was gone."

 In 1975, wearing uniform #20, Murcer led the National League in sacrifice flies with 12 and was 5th in walks with 91 drove in 91 runs, and batted .298.
 He also led the Giants in game-winning hits with 13.
 Additionally, he was fourth among NL right fielders in fielding percentage with .981.
 On May 24, 1975, Murcer went 2 for 3 with a triple and a home run and had a career-high 6 RBIs in a win over the Cubs.
 That week he won the first of two National League Player of the Week awards.
 (He won the second two weeks later when he hit .483 for the week, including one home run and seven RBI).
 He played in his fifth All-Star game and was Second-team All-National League by United Press International.